Triggering Task Runs

-After you create a workflow and register tasks, you can start triggering task runs from your applications (such as other Render services).
+After you create a workflow and register tasks, you can start triggering runs of those tasks from your own apps and agents.

 You can also manually trigger runs in the Render Dashboard and CLI to help with testing and debugging.